Dedicated to improving the lives of Myositis patients

 Myositis is a term that literally means inflammation of the muscles.
 The focus of MSU is on the Idiopathic Inflammatory Myopathies of which there are several types, and are all classified as rare diseases.
 Idiopathic means the cause is unknown.
-Myositis is a disease without a cure.
+Myositis, in any form, is a disease without a cure.

-Here is a quick primer on the common of the rare disease, myositis, types.
+Here is a quick primer on myositis types.
+View full information by clicking the links.
 Polymyositis causes muscle weakness around the middle of the body and affects both sides of the body.
 Dermatomyositis causes muscle weakness as well as skin rashes.
 Juvenile Dermatomyositis differs from the adult form because of the coexistence of vasculitis (inflammation of blood vessels).
 Inclusion body myositis mainly affects older individuals.
 As muscle weakness becomes severe, it is accompanied by muscle wasting and diminished deep-tendon reflexes.
 Unlike Polymyositis and Dermatomyositis, the muscle weakness is often asymmetric and may be prominent in the smaller muscles of the forearms and calves.
 Necrotizing Autoimmune Myopathy and the Juvenile forms of Dermatomyositis and even more rare, Juvenile Polymyositis, are forms of Inflammatory Myopathies.